iNarendraK/terraform_nov/Day1/README.md

   - We can provision and use a Virtual Machine on the cloud

 2. Private Cloud
-- smartly connect all the datacenter servers in a way they can be access from internet, and you can create virtual machine of different size and capacity ( you can choose no of CPU cores, RAM size, Storage size, even you can resize them after creating the virtual machines )
+- smartly connect all the datacenter servers in a way they can be accessed from internet, and you can create virtual machines of different size and capacity ( you can choose no of CPU cores, RAM size, Storage size, even you can resize them after creating the virtual machines )

 3. Hybrid Cloud
 - a combination of Private Data center and Public Datacenter

 ## What are different types of cloud services ?
 1. Infrastructure as a Service (IaaS)
 2. Platform as a Service (PaaS)
 3. Software as a Service (SaaS)

 ## What is Terraform ?
 - Infrastructure as a Code (IaaC) software